See what the IHS Markit Score report has to say about Acuity Brands Inc.

 According to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Goods sector is rising.
 The rate of growth is weak relative to the trend shown over the past year, however.

-The current level displays a positive indicator.
-AYI credit default swap spreads are near the lowest level of the last one year and indicate improvement in the market's perception of the company's credit worthiness.
+The current level displays a neutral indicator.
+AYI credit default swap spreads are within the middle of their range for the last three years.

 Please send all inquiries related to the report to score@ihsmarkit.com.